spotlight

 Curated Editions: Meet painter Dee Ferris

 Dee Ferris is a painter based in Brighton.
-Her work, which is often large in scale and created through the physicality of her body, often depicts dreamlike scenes, as if seen through a colourful fog.
-She is one of 11 contemporary artists whose work features in our newly-launched Curated Editions collection, New Mythologies.
+Her work, which is often large in scale and created through the physicality of her body, depicts dreamlike scenes, as if seen through a colourful fog.
+She is one of 11 contemporary artists whose work features in our Curated Editions collection, New Mythologies.
 In this interview with curator Becca Pelly-Fry, she discusses pushing against the serenity of idealised travel images found in books and glossy magazines.

 Q: Can you tell us a bit about your initial processes: how do you begin a piece, what are your main influences?